iSubhamSingh/SortWords/README.md

-A static web page which sorts the entered string.
+A static web page which sorts the words of the entered string lexicographically.